 - Governing committees, Charles E. Thomas Memorial Library and St. James Episcopal Church

 - Phillips Academy (Andover), Alumni Council (2006-2010)

-- Former member, boards of directors, Portland Harbor Museum, Breakwater at Spring Point Condominium Association; Prouts Neck Community Organization; Prouts Neck Country Club; and Victoria Mansion
+- Former member, boards of directors, Portland Harbor Museum, Breakwater at Spring Point Condominium Association; Prouts Neck Community Organization; Prouts Neck Country Club; Victoria Mansion; and Maine Historical Society

 - Immediate past chairman, Business Law Section, Maine State Bar Association

 - Drafting Committee, Maine Business Corporation Act, Maine Limited Liability Company Act, Maine Model Registered Agents Act, Maine Revised Uniform Partnership Act, and Maine Revised Uniform Limited Partnership Act

 - Recognized in Chambers USA: America's Leading Lawyers for Business under Corporate/M&A (2010-2012)

 - Recognized by Best Lawyers® as the 2020 Portland, Maine Business Organizations (including LLCs and partnerships) Lawyer of the Year